tne-lab/coherence-viewer/README.md

 ## Installation
 This plugin must now be built outside of the main GUI file tree using CMake.
-In order to do so, it must be in a sibling directory to plugin-GUI\\ and the main GUI must have already been compiled.
+In order to do so, it must be in a sibling directory to plugin-GUI\\ and the main GUI must have already been compiled using cmake. *The coherence-viewer folder should be the sibling directory.*

-You must also first install the "OpenEphysFFTW" common library, available [here](https://github.com/tne-lab/OpenEphysFFTW/tree/master).
+You must also first install the "OpenEphysFFTW" common library, available [here](https://github.com/tne-lab/OpenEphysFFTW/tree/master). *You must build the install project in the solution.*

 See `CoherenceViewer/CMAKE_README.txt` and/or the wiki page [here](https://open-ephys.atlassian.net/wiki/spaces/OEW/pages/1259110401/Plugin+CMake+Builds) for build instructions.